Viesīte

 Viesīte (Viesytė; Eckengrafen) is a town in the western part of Jēkabpils Municipality in the Selonia region of Latvia.
 The population in 2020 was 1,500.

 Viesīte is a typical Selonia town located in the hills in the centre of the district.
-Selonia is cultural and historical district, bordering on Latgale, Zemgale (Semigalia), Vidzeme and Lithuania.
+Selonia is a cultural and historical district, bordering on Latgale, Zemgale (Semigalia), Vidzeme and Lithuania.

 Viesīte town (previously called Eckengraf, Eķengrāve, Azu village) is situated on the crossroads of important trunk roads: Jēkabpils-Nereta, Akniste-Riga.
 The distance to Jēkabpils is 32 km, to Riga 130 km, and to the Lithuanian border 31 km.

-The coat of Arms of Viesīte town depicts five golden acorns on a purple background, symbolising power.
-On the flag of Viesīte are the colours of Selonia district flag - green, white and red - with the coat of arms of Viesīte in the middle of it.
+The coat of Arms of Viesīte town depicts five golden acorns against a purple background, symbolising power.
+On the flag of Viesīte are the colours of Selonia district flag - green, white and red - with the coat of arms of Viesīte in the center.

 Viesīte Town and Rural territory Council consists of 9 deputies.
 The Council Chairman is Janis Dimitrijevs.
 There are four permanent committees working in the municipality: